awslabs/aws-encryption-sdk-specification/tenets.md

 but is two parts.
-Discussing them individually helps clarify what each one means and how they reenforce each other.
+Discussing them individually helps clarify what each one means and how they reinforce each other.

 ## Easy to use